libp2p/blog/src/_blog/april-2025.md

 ## Community Updates 📅
 Each month the libp2p community gives a brief update as part of the [EngRes The Gathering community meeting](engres-meetings).
-This month our very own Manu Sheel Gupta of the Protocol Labs Developers Guild and a maintainer of the py-libp2p project stepped in to give the [libp2p update](libp2p-update).
+This month our very own Manu Sheel Gupta of the Protocol Labs Developers Guild, and a maintainer of the py-libp2p project stepped in to give the [libp2p update](libp2p-update).
 Great job Manu and thank you for your continued dedication to the libp2p community!

 ## Interop Testing Improvements 🧇
 The [interop testing](interop-testing) framework is getting some significant upgrades.
-We use testing to ensure all of the libp2p implementations are compatible with each other.
+We use testing to ensure all the libp2p implementations are compatible with each other.
 We run tests between every pair of implementations and several versions of different implementations.
-As as consequence, the number of tests grows exponentially with the number of implementations added.
-Now that the libp2p project has nine active implementations (py, nim, js, rust, go, cpp, dotnet, jvm and litep2p) adding them all is not practical because the test run would take hours to complete.
+As a consequence, the number of tests grows exponentially with the number of implementations added.
+Now that the libp2p project has nine active implementations (Python, Nim, JS, Rust, Go, C++, .Net, JVM and litep2p) adding them all is not practical because the test run would take hours to complete.

 Recently a [pull request](interop-filter) was submitted to improve the test runner's ability to filter and ignore tests.
-This allows the default Github CI workflow to run the tests for the most commonly used implementations with specialized workflows for testing features (e.g. QUIC compatibility) or specific implementations (e.g. js-libp2p).
-Now there is nothing holding us back from adding all of the active implementations.
+This allows the default GitHub CI workflow to run the tests for the most commonly used implementations with specialized workflows for testing features (e.g. QUIC compatibility) or specific implementations (e.g. js-libp2p).
+Now there is nothing holding us back from adding all the active implementations.
 Look for the addition of py-libp2p, dotnet-libp2p, cpp-libp2p, and hopefully litep2p in the near future.

 Also, a new local testing runner script and caching server [pull request](interop-runner) was submitted to improve the experience of running the tests locally.
-Here's is a recording of a terminal session using the new runner script to run the tests for just the latest rust, go, and js libp2p releases.
+Here's is a recording of a terminal session using the new runner script to run the tests for just the latest Rust, Go, and JS libp2p releases.
 The local caching server enables the caching of Docker images and other artifacts to speed up each test run by avoiding the Docker build step.
-The test runner script runs the tests the same way as the Github CI workflow so you can debug failing tests locally before pushing and waiting on CI.
+The test runner script runs the tests the same way as the GitHub CI workflow so you can debug failing tests locally before pushing and waiting on CI.

 ![Local Interop Test Run](../assets/interop-tests.gif)